DataMonk2017/Django-Learning/Chapter 1 Getting Started/The Model-View-Controller Design Pattern.md

 ### How Invalid Variables Are Handled
 Generally, if a variable doesn’t exist, the template system inserts the value of the engine’s string_if_invalid configuration option, which is an empty string by default.

+## Django Template Tags and Filters
+### Tags

+#### if/elif/else
+'''python
+{% if %}
+{% elif %}
+{% else %}
+'''

+> Use of actual parentheses in the if tag is invalid syntax.
+> If you need parentheses to indicate precedence, you should use nested if tags.
+The use of parentheses for controlling order of operations is not supported.
+If you find yourself needing parentheses, consider performing logic outside the template and passing the result of that as a dedicated template variable.
+Or, just use nested {% if %} tags.

+#### for
+'''python
+{% for x in y }
+do something
+{% endfor %}

+#reversed
+{% for athlete in athlete_list reversed %}
+...
+{% endfor %}

+#empty
+{% for athlete in athlete_list %}
+...
+{% empty %}

+{% endfor %}
+'''

+There is no support for “breaking out” of a loop before the loop is finished.
+If you want to accomplish this, change the variable you’re looping over so that it includes only the values you want to loop over.
+Similarly, there is no support for a “continue” statement that would instruct the loop processor to return immediately to the front of the loop.

+forloop.counter
+forloop.counter0
+forloop.revcounter
+forloop.revcounter0
+forloop.first
+forloop.last
+forloop.parentloop

+## comments
+{# This is a comment #}
+{% comment "This is the optional note" %}
+{% endcomment %}

+## Filters
+{{ name|lower }}
+{{ my_list|first|upper }}

+Filters can be chained – that is, they can be used in tandem such that the output of one filter is applied to the next.
+Filter could take argument, which comes after a colon and is always in double quotes.
+{{ bio|truncatewords:"30" }}

+some other important filters:
+addslashes
+date
+length

+## Philosophies and Limitations
+First and foremost, the limitations to the DTL are intentional.

+Django was developed in the high volume, ever-changing environment of an online newsroom.
+The original creators of Django had a very definite set of philosophies in creating the DTL.

+These philosophies remain core to Django today.
+They are:

+1. Separate logic from presentation
+2. Discourage redundancy
+3. Be decoupled from HTML
+4. XML is bad
+5. Assume designer competence
+6. Treat whitespace obviously
+7. Don’t invent a programming language
+8. Ensure safety and security
+9. Extensible